granttnarg/AI-Music-Mentor/README.md

 ## ⚠️ Repository Notice

 **This repository has core components excluded and is not meant to be run from scratch.** It requires proprietary CRNN models and producer feedback data to operate fully.

+**However, you can set up and run `app.py` and `admin.py` to explore the UI and codebase structure** - you just won't be able to generate predictions or feedback without the missing models and data.
+The installation instructions below are useful for testing the repo architecture and understanding the implementation for learning purposes.

 This repo serves as a **learning resource and portfolio piece** showcasing my final Data Science Retreat project from 2025.

 [![Python 3.13+](https://img.shields.io/badge/python-3.13+-blue.svg)](https://www.python.org/downloads/)
 [![License: All Rights Reserved](https://img.shields.io/badge/License-All%20Rights%20Reserved-red.svg)](LICENSE)